 While these are the major repetitive costs, there are going to be some one-time costs as well.
 We’ve totaled them below.

 Adding up all the monthly expenses, you can expect the annual cost of maintenance for a Norwegian Forest Cat to be around $1000.
-Add initial costs of set up that include beds, crates, litter boxes, food and water bowls, etc. which can cost you around $300-$500 depending on your choices.
+Add initial costs of set up that include beds, crates, litter boxes, food and water bowls, etc., which can cost you around $300-$500 depending on your choices.
 The costs for treatment of medical conditions can vary depending on the severity.
-In case of serious conditions, the costs can go upwards of $5000 in some cases.
+In case of serious conditions, the costs cost upwards of $5000 in some cases.

 Adding all the costs, including the contingent ones, you can expect the lifetime cost of owning a Norwegian Forest Cat to be around $18,000-$20,000.